 In place of the shirtless statue, a figure representing Evita would be placed on top of the building.
 The foundations of the new structure were completed, but the coup d’etat of September 1955 put an end to the draft.

 On the same site, the Peronist government of María Estela Martínez de Perón tried in the 1970s to build a mausoleum called the Altar de la Patria but never completed.
-Currently in that place are the studios of Argentine Public Television.
+Currently, near in that place are the studios of Argentine Public Television.

-Featured Image: The monument would be 46 meters higher than the Statue of Liberty and almost 100 meters higher than the Christ the Redeemer Source / Image: Archivo
+Featured Image: The monument would be 46 meters higher than the Statue of Liberty and almost 100 meters more than Cristo Redentor